 Bison is not one of the key foods that I currently include in my gout foods tables.
-However I did include some nutritional information in old pH tables associated with alkalizing gout diet menu.
+However, I did include some nutritional information in old pH tables associated with alkalizing gout diet menu.
 I have moved this detail to another website.
-[Update: I have updated Gout Foods Table for meat to include bison] The main point to consider is that bison, like most red meat is very acid-forming and needs to be balanced by around 3 to 4 times as much vegetables.
+[Update: I have updated Gout Foods Table for meat to include bison] The main point to consider is that bison, like most red meat is very acid-forming and needs to be balanced by around 3 to 4 times as many vegetables.
 Specifics vary between different cuts of red meats, and how they are cooked.
 The general nutritional advice about bison is that, as with all red meat, it should be eaten sparingly.

 Despite the advice to limit red meat, there is a view that bison is “healthy.”
 This is misleading, because the articles that explain this make it clear that bison is a healthier alternative to beef.
 But planning a diet for gout means looking for better alternatives without losing enjoyment.
 So can we improve our gout diet by swapping beef for bison?

-Purine information is not available for bison, but there is no reason to think that it is any different than any other red meat.
+Purine information is not available for bison, but there is no reason to think that it is any different from any other red meat.
 Other key nutrients covered by my current gout foods tables are little different between bison and other red meats.
 However, there is one nutrition factor that might be better than beef, and it is particularly relevant to gout.

 Is Bison Better Than Beef in a Diet For Gout?